+1. Recommendation(s)

-- 1. Recommendation(s) - 1.1 O&S to review and offer feedback on the Education Support Strategy - 1.2 O&S to recommend to Cabinet the key priorities set out in the Education Support Strategy to support schools across Thurrock. - 2.
-Introduction and Background - 2.1 Thurrock is a place of opportunity our place making agenda over the coming year's sets out the need to provide in the region of 32,000 new homes and in the region of 20,000 new jobs. - 2.2 The need to ensure that Thurrock has good or better schools to support this exciting agenda has been recognised with the successful bids for three new free schools one of these being a new special school.
+1.1 Cabinet to approve the Education Support Strategy.

+2. Introduction and Background

+- 2.1 Thurrock is a place of opportunity our place making agenda over the coming year's sets out the need to provide in the region of 32,000 new homes and in the region of 20,000 new jobs. - 2.2 The need to ensure that Thurrock has good or better schools to support this exciting agenda has been recognised with the successful bids for three new free schools one of these being a new special school. - 2.3 The LA has also undergone some significant changes and we have realigned a number of our services to schools to meet the changing demand.
+As the majority of our schools have embraced the academisation route we have had to ensure that we have built strong partnerships with the key message of keeping the child or young person central to all decision making processes

-- 2.3 The LA has also undergone some significant changes and we have realigned a number of our services to schools to meet the changing demand.
-As the majority of our schools have embraced the academisation route we have had to ensure that we have built strong partnerships with the key message of keeping the child or young person central to all decision making processes - 2.4 Thurrock has remained committed to acting as a critical friend when required and seeking additional funding to support a range of activities within our schools.
-The Education Support strategy looks to bring together in one place the key work of the LA in providing support and challenge when required.
+2.4 Thurrock has remained committed to acting as a critical friend when required and seeking additional funding to support a range of activities within our schools.
+The Educational Support strategy looks to bring together in one place the key work of the LA in providing support and challenge when required.